kstenschke/lspng/README.md

 ## What does it do?

 lspng analyzes and renames PNG image files, so their filenames allow to sort PNGs by luminance.
+Additionally the pixel size (width x height) of images can be added into their filename.

 ## Command: ``--version`` or ``-v``